Table of Contents

 An LLC can elect to be treated as a corporation for taxation.
 If so, the tax filing requirements will be the same as a corporation.
 There are two kinds of corporations: C-corporation and S-corporation.

-The C-corp status will result in double taxation at the corporate level and personal level.
+The C-corp status will result in double taxation at the corporate level and personal levels.
 S-corp status cannot apply to LLCs with non-resident members.
 You are not suggested to change to these statuses without careful consideration.

-Filing requirements for multiple-member Delaware LLC
+Filing requirements for a multiple-member Delaware LLC

 At the State level, a multiple-member LLC does not pay income tax at the corporate level, since it is treated as a partnership for tax purposes.
 The tax liability will pass through to the members.
 They will pay income tax according to their tax statuses.

-For your information, Delaware-sourced income refers to the income generated from property located in Delaware or from any trade, business, occupation conducted in the state.
+For your information, Delaware-sourced income refers to the income generated from property located in Delaware or from any trade, business, or occupation conducted in the state.

 Subsequently, members of the LLC will need to report their income (which comes from the partnership) to the Division of Revenue.
 Residents need to file the Delaware Form 200-01, meanwhile, non-residents need to file Form 200-02.
 If non-residents do not have any Delaware-sourced income, no filing is needed.
 The deadline is by the last day of the fourth month after the fiscal year ends.

-Filing requirements for single-member Delaware LLC
+Filing requirements for a single-member Delaware LLC

 At the State level, a single-member LLC also does not pay corporate tax.
 The liability will flow to its sole owner.
 The person will need to pay tax and file a personal tax return to the Division of Revenue (Form 200-01 for residents and Form 200-02 for non-residents).
-Non-residents of a single-member LLC will not be taxed on foreign income (income that is not from U.S sources).
+Non-residents of a single-member LLC will not be taxed on foreign income (income that is not from U.S. sources).

 Gross receipts tax